 Since 1998 the SLSQ has held the position of Ensemble in Residence at Stanford University.
-This residency includes working with music students as well as extensive collaborations with other faculty and departments using music to explore a myriad of topics.
+This residency includes working with music students as well as extensive collaborations with other faculty and departments using music to explore myriad topics.
 Recent collaborations have involved the School of Medicine, School of Education, and the Law School.
-In addition to their appointment at Stanford, the SLSQ are visiting artists at the University of Toronto.
+In addition to their appointment at Stanford, the SLSQ are visiting artists in residence at Arizona State University at Tempe.
 The foursome's passion for opening up musical arenas to players and listeners alike is evident in their annual summer chamber music seminar at Stanford and their many forays into the depths of musical meaning with preeminent music educator Robert Kapilow.

 "Celebrating 20 years, this group